 - Social Media: LinkedIn, Facebook, Instagram – these could also be sources of clients if you establish an appropriate presence there.
 By setting up business pages and marketing yourself in a proper way, you can connect with agencies and individual clients.
 Share entries from your blog, testimonials from your clients, connect with other people in your industry, and give people news from the industry.

 2. Look like Business

-If you’re finding clients through the Internet, you need to create a good first impression by “dressing the part.”
+To promote yourself through the Internet, you need to create a good first impression by “dressing the part.”
 This means that you should have a professional email address, website, phone number, business cards, and, in many cases, office hours.

-For example, many expert freelancers recommend buying a web domain to look professional because regular yahoo, gmail, and Hotmail email addresses simply don’t appear professional.
+For example, many expert freelancers recommend buying a web domain to look professional because regular Yahoo, Gmail, and Hotmail email addresses simply don’t appear professional.